KatOlista/crm/README.md

 ## [CRM](katolista.github.io/crm/)

-CRM is a web application that imitate dashboard.
+CRM is a web application that imitate dashboard adapted for different screens.

-## Features:

-- There are placed USD/UAH and EUR/UAH rates in Header;
-- It is possible to change amoun in every input field.
-The calculation result will be shown in the another input field;
-- If currency is changed value is recalculated;

 ## Technologies used: